 I think European Solidarity Centre is one of the best places to visit in Poland.

-PRO TIP: book in advance to get skip-the-line-tickets and don’t waste time standing in line.
+PRO TIP: get skip-the-line-tickets along with private Communism tour.
+Don’t waste time standing in line.
 Use the time saved to enjoy some good Gdansk food.

 5. Neptune fountain